hmsiccbl/screensaver1/test/edu/harvard/med/screensaver/io/screenresults/README.txt

    ScreenResultHeatmapTest107.xls
       [screen result for screen 107, for heatmap-related unit tests]

+   ScreenResultTest999.xls
+      [screen result for screen 999, provides our test compound screening user, 'cscreener' with a screen result that allows her to have "deposited data", which in turn allows her to view others' shared screen results]

    formula_value.xls
       [non-screen result workbook, used to test our POI/HSSF's quirky parsing of formula values]